georgalis/felidae/readme.md

 The general implementation pattern consists of four phases feeding each other in a continuous loop cycle: Risk Analysis, Planning, Execution and Quality Check.
-Three degrees of detail compose each phase: Major, Meta and Minor details.
+Three degrees of detail compose each phase: Major, Meta and Unit components.
 Likewise, the degrees of development are expected to mature in Early, Middle and Final stages of the project refinement.